by Lucas Southworth Read author interview April 3, 2017

 About the Author:

 Lucas Southworth's stories are forthcoming from or have recently appeared in TriQuarterly, Meridian, Hayden’s Ferry Review, Conjunctions, DIAGRAM, Willow Springs, and others.
 His collection of short stories, Everyone Here Has a Gun, recently won AWP’s Grace Paley Prize (University of Massachusetts Press, 2013).
-Southworth is a professor of fiction and screenwriting at Loyola University Maryland and an editor for the Baltimore Review and Slash Pine Press.
+Southworth is a professor of fiction and screenwriting at Loyola University Maryland and an editor for the Baltimore Review.

 About the Artist: